 Career and Technical Education, or CTE, is a program of study that involves a multiyear sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to post secondary education and careers.

 Students must complete a full pathway in order to receive pathway credit.
 Pathways usually consist of introductory, concentrator, and capstone courses.
-Students in a pathway with three courses must complete all three courses to receive pathway credit.
+Students must complete at least two of the classes in a sequence of 3 or 4 in order to consider their pathway complete and receive credit.

 Introductory Course - A CTE beginning level course that contains introductory concepts required to build foundational and general knowledge.

 Concentrator Course - A CTE course beyond the introductory level that is intended to provide more in-depth instruction and exploration of a specific industry sector.

 Capstone Course - The final course in a planned sequence of courses that provides a rigorous and intensive culmination of a course of study.

 In short, when students complete a CTE pathway and other criteria they are prepared for college and a career.

 These are the CTE pathways offered at Temescal Canyon High School: